uilianries/TCPServer/README.md

 The application read the file /etc/tcp-server/tcp-server-config.json as configuration.

+All messages receives on server are logged at /tmp/tcp-server-message.log All application information are logged at /tmp/tcp-server-app.log

 ## Features
 - Select port to listen
 - Select file log size for data stream